symfony/symfony-docs/service_container/service_subscribers_locators.rst

 Reusing a Service Locator in Multiple Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you inject the same service locator in several services, it's better to
+If you inject the same service locator in several services, it is better to
 define the service locator as a stand-alone service and then inject it in the
 other services.
 To do so, create a new service definition using the
 ``ServiceLocator`` class: